pyControl/docs/docs/user-guide/command-line-interface.md

 ## Getting started

-Plug in your pyboard and find out what serial port it is on (on Windows it will appear in the device manager under *Ports (COM & LTP)* and the serial port will be e.g. `COM1`).
+Plug in your pyboard and find out what serial port it is on.
+On Windows it will appear in the device manager under *Ports (COM & LTP)* and the serial port will be e.g. `COM1`.
+On Linux the serial port will be e.g. `/dev/ttyACM0` and you may need to give yourself the correct permissions to access the device (e.g. use sudo).
+On Apple the serial port will be e.g. `/dev/tty.usbmodem*`.

 Double click the file *run_task.py* in the folder *pyControl/cli*, you will be prompted to enter the serial port.
 The program will connect to the board and upload the pyControl framework if it is not already installed.
 If you are having trouble opening a serial connection to a board, check that you have specified the serial port correctly.
 If you still cannot open a connection reset the pyboard with the reset button and try again.